 After finishing his time as Bezos' shadow, Andy Jassy was put in charge of Amazon Web Services, the company's cloud division.
 He grew it into a hugely profitable juggernaut.

-Page 2 of 2 - Given that promotions at Amazon require the consent and advocacy of your boss, having the CEO make your case probably doesn't hurt.
+Given that promotions at Amazon require the consent and advocacy of your boss, having the CEO make your case probably doesn't hurt.

 Bezos isn't going anywhere anytime soon, but keep an eye on this list of former and current shadows, assembled by Stone: